 MACD is applied as a chart overlay in conjunction with a Signal Line.
 The Signal Line is a periodic EMA of the MACD itself; frequently a nine-period EMA.
 Histograms are also employed to express the degree of variance between the MACD and Signal Line.

 Forex traders are fond of the MACD because of its usability.
 It is a visual indicator, with divergence, convergence and crossovers being easily recognised.
-Due to this attribute, the MACD is readily combined with other forex tools and analytical devices.
+Due to this attribute, the MACD is easily integrated into any trading system with other forex tools and analytical devices.

 The Commodity Channel Index (CCI) was created and promoted by mathematician Donald Lambert in the early 1980s.
 It was initially developed for trading commodities futures contracts, but it has been adapted to the forex, CFD and equities markets.